Skip to Content

 Cozying up with some room service and a movie in the hotel room will call your name every day in the winter in Quebec City.
 It’s hard to leave the warmth and coziness to be cold and wet.
 Trust me, I’ve been there.

-Quebec City Winter Pro Tip: Make Dinner Reservations As Early As Possible
+Pro Tip: Make Dinner Reservations As Early As Possible

 A dinner reservation in Quebec City is hard to get on a good day (when it’s warm outside and they have extra terrace seating).
-It’s just harder in the winter with less seats, and people staying longer inside to warm up.
+It’s just becomes even harder in the winter with less seats, and people staying longer inside to warm up.

 Do yourself a favour, make dinner reservations as early as you can in Quebec City.